-The European office of the Simon Wiesenthal Centre, headquartered in Paris, actively promotes and supports the Centre’s mission in Europe by combating antisemitism, Holocaust denial, extremism and neo-Nazi activities.
-The European office raises these issues with government officials, media and communities across Europe.
+The Simon Wiesenthal Centre Europe combats antisemitism, Holocaust denial, racism, extremism and neo-Nazi activities alongside with government officials, media and communities across Europe.

 The Simon Wiesenthal Centre - Europe (SWC Europe):